How To Install Discourse on Ubuntu 18.04

 After registering your admin account, the setup wizard will launch and guide you through Discourse’s basic configuration.
 You can walk through it now or click Maybe Later to skip.

-After completing or skipping the setup wizard, you’ll see some topics and the Admin Quick Start Guide (labeled READ ME FIRST), which contains tips for further customizing your Discourse installation.
+After completing or skipping the setup wizard, you’ll see some topics and Discourse’s Admin Quick Start Guide.
+The quick start guide is labeled READ ME FIRST, and contains tips for further customizing your Discourse installation.

-You’re all set!
-If you need to upgrade Discourse in the future, you can do it from the command line by pulling the latest version of the code from the Git repo and rebuliding the app, like this:
+Your Discourse platform is now ready for use.
+If you need to upgrade Discourse in the future, you can do so from the command line by pulling the latest version of the code from the Git repo and rebuilding the app:

 - cd /var/discourse

-You can also update it in your browser by visiting
+You can also update Discourse in your browser.
+Visit

 You can now start managing your Discourse forum and let users sign up.
-Learn more about Discourse’s features on the Discourse About page.
+You can learn more about Discourse’s features on the official Discourse About page.